innovativeenterprises/innovative-enterprises/docs/05-funding-business/05-grant-proposal-documents.md

 ---
 ### 5. Organization Information (1 page)
-- Mission and vision of innovative-enterprises.
+- Mission and vision of INNOVATIVE ENTERPRISES.
 - Brief history, including the development of our AI platform and other products.
 - Evidence of capacity: Highlight the team's combined experience in technology and the Omani market.